 Dynasty Warriors: Gundam

-Dynasty Warriors: Gundam is a series of tactical action video games based on the Gundam anime series.
+Dynasty Warriors: Gundam is a 2007 tactical action video game that combines the Gundam universe with Dynasty Warriors gameplay.

 Synopsis

-The gameplay follows the traditional Warriors formula of one-versus-many combat, where players control powerful mobile suits to defeat hundreds of enemy units whilst completing strategic objectives.
-However, the series incorporates unique mechanics suited to mecha combat, including ranged beam weapons, aerial mobility using thrusters, and the ability to pilot different mobile suits independent of character choice.
+The core gameplay follows the established Warriors formula of one-versus-many combat, where players control powerful mobile suits to defeat hundreds of enemy units whilst completing strategic objectives across various battlefields.

 Development